 6. You Need Solid Friends In Order To Remain Solid Yourself

 When you get to college you experience a form of insecurity you haven't experienced in years.
 Consequently, you may be tempted to present a version of yourself that is not exactly consistent with who you really are.
 As for myself, I tried to cast myself somewhere between the grunge movement and the Grateful Dead.
 I even avoided washing my hair for days on end in the hope of giving it that really wonderful oily/grimy look.
 But whatever the situation, there is a major difference between trying to figure out your identity and looking to change it.
 Without a doubt the friends that you choose to associate with will define whether or not you grow in your years at college, or whether you stagnate.
 If you choose the better portion, then you need to prepare yourself, especially early on, for some feelings of isolation and loneliness.
 It may initially be difficult to meet other individuals who share similar values.
 This can be a real source of temptation for one who is trying to stay on the right path.
 Obviously, the degree of difficulty here will depend largely on the type of school you attend.
 At any rate, presuming that you are trying to meet the right people, it may require some real fortitude and patience.
-All the same, do not believe that you can somehow keep your faith and your friends separate, especially where they are profound contradictions.
+All the same, do not believe that you can somehow keep your faith and your friends separate, especially where there are profound contradictions.
 Eventually both allegiances will demand a decision, wherein you give one or the other the place of greatest prominence in your life.
 The easiest thing to do (though not the easiest morally) is to try not to lead a double life, but rather to stay true to what you know to be right, and if anything should pull you from that, get rid of it.
 This does not mean that you need only hang out with some puritanical, tea totalling, Bob Jonesian, dream killer.
 But it does mean that your relationships should have a distinct character to them.
-First, they should be centered around mutual interests not around a keg.
+First, they should be centered around mutual interests that go well beyond the party scene.
 If you base your friendships primarily on your mutual affinity for parties, you can be assured that your friendships will be shallow and fleeting.
 Base them on things that really matter to you.
-Secondly, as much as possible, find individuals, groups, and/or organizations (i.e. the "Newman" Center) that are like minded.
+Secondly, as much as possible, find individuals, groups, and/or organizations (i.e. the "Newman" Center) that are like-minded.
 There is plenty of opportunity for "diversity" at college.
 What you will need in order to sustain you is some real solidarity.
-Simply put, if you try to maintain your faith and values at college without this kind of companionship you will assuredly fail.
+Simply put, if you try to maintain your faith and values at college without this kind of companionship you will most assuredly fail.